 When I was young I didn’t have a desk for reading or studying.
 And so any and everything could be my desk, regardless of whether it was the desks in our schoolroom or the table where we ate at home.
 Lying on a reed mat on the wooden frame of my bed, one leg cocked over the other, I could study while lying on my back: the Heavens above were my desk.
-Or, lying on my stomach on flagstones, or maybe on a patch of grass head supported by my hands, I could read just as well: the Earth beneath me was my desk.
-The words on the page were like a flotilla of sails bearing riches from distant lands.
-Those books with worn, dog-eared pages, texts missing passages or whole pages fired my imagination even more.
+Or, sprawled out on my stomach on some flagstones, or maybe on a patch of grass head supported by my hands, I could read just as well: the Earth beneath me was my desk.
+The words on the page were like a flotilla of sails, their vessels bearing riches from far-flung lands.
+Those books with worn, dog-eared pages, texts missing passages or lacking whole pages fired my imagination even more.
 They opened my heart to an expanse more vast than the Heavens, and they let me secretly nestle Heaven and Earth in my heart.

 In old age what does reading hold for you?
 Who am I to say for sure.
 Confucius already put it well [when asked about death by his disciple Zilu]: ‘You do not yet know life, how could you know death?’
 On this planet, life and death are transitory, forever ancient yet ever modern.
-Everyone gets one chance to have the experience of living, but awareness only dawns gradually.
-Compared to those who strain for some immediate understanding, it is best to let things take their course and to reveal their lessons over time.
+Everyone gets one chance to experience life, but one’s awareness dawns only gradually.
+Compared to those who strain for some immediate understanding, it is best to let things take their course, to reveal their lessons over time.
 The incomparable balm of a book read at night, that one volume in hand, fate within one’s grasp, enlightenment gradually dawning, like the handiwork of nature itself.
 How can one not be ever thankful?

-I’m delighted by the realisation that I will always have a desk for reading and writing
+I’m delighted that I will always have a desk for reading and writing.

-It can always be found and it is everywhere: between those lofty skies and this sustaining earth
+It can always be found; it is everywhere: between those lofty skies and this sustaining earth.

 — Erewhon Studio